Dean's Scholar

 Placement in an Engineering Specialization

-Students who are eligible for Year 2 must apply for placement into an engineering specialization.
+Students who have completed 27 credits of the first year curriculum and have 2nd Year Class Standing must apply for placement into an engineering specialization.
 Placement is a competitive process that occurs at the end of each winter session.
 Students must submit their placement forms, including a ranked list of engineering specializations and a personal statement, by the deadline indicated on the Engineering Academic Services website.
-See Second Year Placement for details.
+See Placement website for details.
 Placement of students into programs will take into consideration a student’s winter session average (term 1 and term 2), the personal statement, and the space limitations in each program.
 Some programs may require additional materials or interviews.

 Undeclared Status

-Students who are eligible for Year 2 having an average between 55% and 59.9% may opt to continue for one year with Undeclared Status.
+Students who have completed 27 credits of the first year curriculum and have 2nd Year Class Standing having an average between 55% and 59.9% may opt to continue for one year with Undeclared Status.
 This status will allow students to register for select second year courses from multiple departments in consultation with, and approved by, an academic advisor.
 A student may remain on Undeclared Status for only one year, must clear any outstanding first year program requirements during that year, and must submit a new program preference form at the end of the winter academic session.
 Students should be aware that Undeclared Status may result in additional time required to complete a program, and that not all courses completed during the Undeclared year may be applicable to a student’s eventual program of study.

 Guaranteed Program Placement

-Winners of the Presidential Scholars Awards may be accorded conditional selection of an engineering specialization that is normally granted to students upon second year via a competitive process.
-For Guaranteed placement, students so admitted must complete a minimum of 27 credits towards the first year of the Bachelor of Applied Science program with a minimum average of at least 75%, upon which they will be eligible to choose placement in one of the participating programs.
-Students who do not meet both requirements may be considered for guaranteed placement at the discretion of the Faculty.
-Not all specializations are available and the Faculty reserves the right to limit enrolment in participating programs.
+Winners of select Major Entrance Awards1 may be accorded conditional selection of an engineering specialization that is normally granted to students upon second year via a competitive process.
+Additionally, the Faculty reserves the right to offer guaranteed program placement to select top applicants.
+For Guaranteed Placement, students so admitted must achieve a sessional average of at least 80% while taking 30 or more credits over the first two Winter terms at UBC, upon which they will be eligible to choose placement in one of the participating programs.
+Not all specializations are available2.
+The Faculty may be required to limit enrolment in participating programs should demand exceed available resources.
+Students intending to pursue Biomedical Engineering should be aware of modified timetable options in first year3.

 Returning to Good Standing from Probation

 Students who are on Probation, i.e., with a sessional average between 50% and 54.9%, must achieve a sessional average of 55% or greater in an approved schedule of courses during their next registered Winter Session in order to return to Good Standing.
-Students must meet with an Engineering Academic Services Advisor (Year 1) or Program/Department Advisor (Year 2 or higher) to establish an appropriate schedule of courses, which must be approved by the Director of Academic Services or designate (Year 1) or Program Director/Department Head or designate (Year 2 or higher).
+Students must meet with an Engineering Academic Services Advisor (Year 1 or unplaced in an engineering specialization) or Program/Department Advisor (if placed in an engineering specialization) to establish an appropriate schedule of courses, which must be approved by the Director of Academic Services or designate (Year 1 or unplaced in an engineering specialization) or Program Director/Department Head or designate (if placed in an engineering specialization).

 Returning after a Failed Year